svunit/svunit/README.txt

 1b) or you can source the Setup.csh (if you use the csh shell)
 >source Setup.csh

-2) go somewhere and start a class-under-test
+2) go somewhere outside SVUNIT_INTALL (i.e. where you are right now) and start a class-under-test
 ---
   bogus.sv:
     class bogus;